 The whole reason why almost everybody is blogging now is that we as human beings have a tendency to be mean.
 And FB was the first ‘mean first’ blogging site.

-Now Twitter cracks down on their users.
+Now Twitter cracks down on its users.
 The tool gab.ai from Texas promises freedom of speech.
 However, Germans who access gab.ai receive a warning message not to break the law.
 If gab.ai is willing to kowtow to the German government (and given the threats to fine them I understand it), I’m sure that they will not resist the Chinese, the Pakistani, the Russians and so forth.

 Along comes disqus.
 Disqus allows more signs per post and groups people into channels.
 You can join a discussion or issue a new post to one of the established channels.
 I can’t really tell, but I think that is equivalent to the FB Group concept.
 Disqus, however, does not have the reputation of constantly blocking users, closing accounts, or (I can’t prove it) passing information to totalitarian governments.
 They have found their niche by offering a widget that manages the comment section of many blogs (most famously Breitbart News).

-As far as I can tell, disqus is also better programmed than slow-motion Twitter.
+As far as I can tell disqus is also better programmed than slow-motion Twitter.

 And then of course there is WordPress and (Blogger) blogspot who are very traditional.
 Their strength is that they still serve the cat-photo-autism-poetry clientele well with features most other sites can’t provide.
 The weakness is indeed the lack of connection between the different bloggers.